Ignaz Moscheles: Mendelssohn and the London period

 Thus began a relationship of extraordinary intensity which lasted throughout and beyond Mendelssohn's life (he died in 1847).
 Moscheles was instrumental in bringing Felix to London for the first time in 1829 – Abraham entrusted Felix to his care for this visit.
 Moscheles had carefully prepared for it.
-In London, apart from becoming a regular and successful performer, as well as a musical adviser for the soirées of the Rothschilds, he had become an invaluable aid for Sir George Smart and the Philharmonic Society, advising them of the talents of European musicians he encountered on his own concert-tours.
+In London, apart from becoming a regular and successful performer as well as a musical adviser for the soirées of the Rothschilds, he had become an invaluable aid for Sir George Smart and the Philharmonic Society, advising them of the talents of European musicians he encountered on his own concert-tours.
 When Smart himself toured Europe in 1825 looking for new music and musicians for the Society, Moscheles furnished Smart with a list of contacts and letters of introduction, including both Beethoven and Mendelssohn.
 In Prague, Moscheles's brother acted as Smart's guide.
 Smart visited the Mendelssohns in Berlin and was impressed with both Felix and Fanny.
 This eventually led to Mendelssohn's invitation to conduct at the Society on his 1829 visit.

 In 1827, Moscheles acted as intermediary between the Philharmonic Society and the dying Beethoven.
 He helped persuade the Society to send Beethoven desperately needed funds during the composer's illness.
 In return, Beethoven offered to write for the Society his (uncompleted) Tenth Symphony.

 Mendelssohn's great success in England from 1829 until the end of his life also reflected well on his friend.
 Although Moscheles's music was now being looked on as a little old-fashioned, he was heavily in demand as a music teacher and included amongst his pupils many children of the rich and aristocratic classes.
 He was also appointed "Pianist to Prince Albert", a sinecure, which nevertheless confirmed his status.
 Child prodigy pianist Elizabeth Jonas, a student of Moscheles, played several command performances at Windsor Castle.

 Moscheles never ceased to promote the music of Beethoven and gave many recitals of his music: in 1832 he conducted the London premiere of Beethoven's Missa Solemnis, and he translated A.F.
 Schindler's biography of Beethoven into English.
 He was an early exponent of the piano recital – the concert of music for piano alone, the innovation of which is disputed between Liszt and Moscheles.
+Moscheles gave the first fully public performance of Beethoven's Hammerklavier Sonata in London on 14 March 1839, three years after Liszt had performed it for an invited audience in Paris.

 Moscheles notably reintroduced the harpsichord as a solo recital instrument.
 He also often performed in concert with Mendelssohn in London (and elsewhere) – one great favourite of both musicians were Bach's concerti for multiple keyboard instruments.
 On these occasions Mendelssohn and Moscheles were renowned for vying with each other in impromptu cadenzas.
 Performances of the three-harpsichord concerto were given, on one occasion with Thalberg at the third keyboard, on another with Clara Schumann.
 Moscheles often appeared as a conductor, especially of Beethoven.